 NOTE : all foreign visitors to Zimbabwe are STILL required to pay for their tourism accommodation and services in US$.
-In major tourism centres International Cards and US$ cash are accepted for payments.
+In major tourism centres International Card payment machines are available at some facilities (ask them), otherwise US$ cash is widely accepted for payments.
 Visitors can pay for fuel in US$ cash at selected service stations in major centres.

 Below are the payment methods still applicable in Zimbabwe, according to the Zimbabwe Tourism Authority: